The Restless Corpse of La Poile

 The Widow of La Poile

-The skipper opened the door and before him, in the corner of the kitchen, was an old woman.
-He’d never seen anyone look more grief-stricken.
-The woman’s face was drawn and tear-stained.
+Inside, in the far corner of the kitchen, was an old woman.
+He’d never seen anyone look more distraught; her face was pale and drawn, her cheeks were wet with tears.

 Upon seeing the skipper, she left her chair and walked toward him.